 Accreditation and Approvals

-The baccalaureate degree in nursing, master’s degree in nursing, Doctor of Nursing Practice program and post-graduate APRN certificate program at Georgia State are accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate degree program in nursing/master of science degree program in nursing/Post-master’s certificate/Doctor of Nursing Practice program and/Doctor of Philosophy program at Georgia State University Byrdine F. Lewis College of Nursing is accredited by the Commission on Collegiate Nursing Education.

 Commission on Collegiate Nursing Education